Zoe Klusáková-Svobodová

-Biography
+Early life

-Klusáková-Svobodová was born in the city of Uzhhorod, Czechoslovakia (present-day Ukraine), on 4 December 1925.
+Klusáková-Svobodová was born in the city of Uzhhorod, Czechoslovakia (now Ukraine), on 4 December 1925.
 She was the youngest of two children, including her older brother, Miroslav.
 Her father, Ludvík Svoboda, was a general who would later become President of Czechoslovakia during the Communist era from 1968 to 1975.
-Her mother, Irena Svobodová (née Stratilová), became the First Lady of Czechoslovakia.
+Her mother, Irena Svobodová, became the First Lady of Czechoslovakia.

+World War II

 Her father, General Ludvík Svoboda, went into exile during the Occupation of Czechoslovakia (1938–1945) by Nazi Germany and the outbreak of World War II, while Zoe Klusáková-Svobodová remained in occupied Czechoslovakia with her mother and brother.
 The entire family joined the Czechoslovak resistance to Nazi occupation, specifically aiding Czechoslovak and foreign paratroopers who landed near Dřínov.
 However, the family and the larger resistance cell were discovered by the Gestapo, forcing Klusáková-Svobodová to flee into hiding in the Bohemian-Moravian Highlands of southern Moravia from 1941 until the end of occupation in 1945.
 She and her mother first lived in hiding in the village of Hroznatín before moving to Džbánice for the remainder of the war.
 Her brother, Miroslav, was captured by the Nazis and died in the Mauthausen concentration camp in Austria.